fluxnet/ONEFlux/README.md

   - Encouraged: SC (if applicable), G, NETRAD, PPFD_IN, LW_IN, P, SWC, TS
   - Suggested: WD, PPFD_DIF, PPFD_OUT, SW_DIF, SW_OUT, LW_OUT

-Additional information information about data variables is [available](https://ameriflux.lbl.gov/data/aboutdata/data-variables/).
+Additional information about data variables is [available](https://ameriflux.lbl.gov/data/aboutdata/data-variables/).
 Also note that multiple depths of soil temperature (TS) and soil water content (SWC) are supported by ONEFlux, using the numeric \_# suffix notation (e.g., TS_1).

-Information including site FLUXNET ID, latitude, longitude, timezone (adopted for timestamps in data file), complete history of the height for eddy covariance system (gas analyser and sonic anemometer), the temporal resoltion for the data files (usually 30 or 60 minuted), and how CO2 flux storage is handled at the site, are also all required information for ONEFlux runs.
+Information including site FLUXNET ID, latitude, longitude, timezone (adopted for timestamps in data file), complete history of the height for eddy covariance system (gas analyser and sonic anemometer), the temporal resolution for the data files (usually 30 or 60 minuted), and how CO2 flux storage is handled at the site, are also all required information for ONEFlux runs.

 ## Implemented steps